levitsky/biolccc/doc/sphinx/source/tutorial.rst

 **Chemical basis** - a set of all physicochemical constants involved into the BioLCCC equations.
 This set contains:

-    - The list of all chemical groups, i.e. amino acids and terminal groups.
+    - the list of all chemical groups, i.e. amino acids and terminal groups.
-      Any peptide can be represented as a series of these, that is why it is a *basis* similar to the mathematical basis.
+      Any peptide can be represented as a series of these, that is why it is a *basis* similar to the mathematical basis;
-    - Which terminal groups are set by default.
+    - which terminal groups are set by default (cannon be changed);
-    - The energy of binding between a solvent and the surface of a solid phase.
+    - the chemical properties of solvents: densities, molar mass and adsorption energies (adsorption energy of the first solvent always equals zero);
-    - The type of BioLCCC model being used in calculations.
+    - the type of BioLCCC model being used in calculations and approximations used in the equations;
-    - Peptide geometry: the length of an amino acid and the Kuhn length.
+    - peptide geometry: the length of amino acid and the Kuhn length;
-    - The range of an interaction between an amino acid and the surface of the solid phase (a.k.a. the width of the adsorbing layer).
+    - the range of an interaction between an amino acid and the surface of the solid phase (a.k.a. the width of the adsorbing layer).

-The properties of a chemical basis are stored in the ChemicalBasis class.
+The properties of a chemical basis are stored in the `ChemicalBasis class <./API/classBioLCCC_1_1ChemicalBasis.html>`_.

 A chemical basis is specific to a type of retention chemistry, solvents and ion paring agent being used in the experiment.
 In addition, it must be used